Your Best American Girl: Music video

 The music video was produced by Zia Anger and released on April 13, 2016.
-The video features Mitski making out with her own hand while a stereotypically white American couple passionately kiss nearby.
+The video features Mitski meeting a stereotypical American man where they begin waving and smiling at each other, and then an American woman comes along and the man immediately forgets about Mitski and begins passionately kissing with the woman while Mitski makes out with her own hand.

 According to Mitski, the video "plays on the idea of, as a Japanese girl, never quite fitting in with the genre's surplus of white American guys."
 Billboard has said of the video "if the arrangement played with male-centric tropes, the music video was more of an ode to women that came before her."
 Cinematographer Ashley Connor has stated that the video intentionally references videos from artist PJ Harvey videos "the sort of ‘woman with guitar and nothing else in a white space."

 Describing the production of the video, Connor has said the following:“And at the end of the take, the entire crew, everybody just stopped and clapped for her.
 Zia and I just kind of looked at each other like, ‘F--k yeah, man.
 That's how you do it.’”